2015–16 St Mirren F.C. season: June

 On 1 June, former manager Gary Teale left the club by 'mutual consent'.
 Teale played for the club for four seasons, and managed for a six-month period.

 On 8 June, it was confirmed that Gregg Wylde, Viktor Genev and youngster Adam Brown have now left the club.
 Along with the other recent departures, it means eleven players have now left the club following relegation.

 On 14 June, chairman Stewart Gilmour confirmed that midfielder John McGinn has started legal action against the club, following a previous training ground incident in which he was 'speared' by teammate Steven Thompson.

 On 16 June, midfielder Alan Gow signed a new one-year deal with the club.

 On 25 June, midfielder Scott Agnew signed a new one-year deal with the club, after leaving Dumbarton when his contract expired.

 On 26 June, club captain Steven Thompson signed a new one-year deal with the club.

 On 29 June, midfielder Stuart Carswell signed a one-year deal with the club, after leaving Motherwell in the summer.

 July

 On 3 July, Saints signed 19-year-old Paul McMullan on a one-year loan deal from Celtic.
-McMullan can played as a forward or as a wide player.
+McMullan can play as a forward or as a wide player.

 On 20 July, the club announced the departure of Thomas Reilly after he failed to win a new contract during pre-season.
 Reilly leaves Saints after four years, having made 47 appearances and scoring once.

 On 23 July, defender Luke Conlan signed for the club on a one-year loan deal from Burnley.

 On 24 July, the club signed former Burnley midfielder Cameron Howieson on a one-year deal.
 The 20-year-old is a New Zealand international.

 On 31 July, midfielder John McGinn left the club, joining Hibernian on a four-year deal.